Lokinado/the-blog-explorer/README.md

 <br>

 # Getting Started
-You will need to install packages for frontend and backend respectively.
+You will need to install packages for frontend and backend and then run those in seperate terminal windows.

 <br>